| Title: | Aids in Processing and Plotting Data from a Lemna-Tec Scananalyzer |

 derivative of the fitted spline and the fitted value for the spline.

-Any pre-existing smoothed and derivative columns in data
+Any pre-existing smoothed and derivative columns in data will be

 replaced.
-The ordering of the data.frame
+The ordering of the data.frame for the x

 values will be preserved as far as is possible; the main difficulty

-is with the handling of missing values by the function merge
+is with the handling of missing values by the function merge.

-Thus, if missing values in x
+Thus, if missing values in x are retained, they will occur at

-the bottom of each subset of INDICES
+the bottom of each subset of INDICES and the order will be

-problematic when there are missing values in y
+problematic when there are missing values in y and

-is set to omit
+na.y.action is set to omit.

 Chris Brien